Canon 200D vs 350D

 The size of the imaging sensor is a crucial determinant of image quality.
 A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
 Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
 On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.

 Both cameras under consideration feature an APS-C sensor, but their sensors differ slightly in size.
 The sensor area in the 350D is 1 percent smaller.
 They nevertheless have the same format factor of 1.6.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 With 24MP, the 200D offers a higher resolution than the 350D (8MP), but the 200D has smaller individual pixels (pixel pitch of 3.72μm versus 6.41μm for the 350D).
-However, the 200D is a somewhat more recent model (by 12 years and 4 months) than the 350D, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
+However, the 200D is a much more recent model (by 12 years and 4 months) than the 350D, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The 200D indeed provides movie recording capabilities, while the 350D does not.
 The highest resolution format that the 200D can use is 1080/60p.